Gaz1676/GymApp/README.md

            - Schedule a future assessment with a Member

-### Scheduled Classes
+### Gym Classes
-- _Trainers can perform CRUD on scheduled classes_
+- _Trainers can perform CRUD on Gym Classes_

-- _For each scheduled class, there will be a defined number of classes in the suite_
+- _For each Gym Class, there will be a defined number of Workouts in these Classes_

-- _Typical data stored for scheduled classes are:_
+- _Typical data stored for Gym Classes are:_

            - Class name

-           - Description of class

            - Duration of class

            - Capacity of class